royess/academic-kickstart/content/authors/admin/_index.md

   url: "http://www.phy.pku.edu.cn/"

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include computational physics, machine learning.
-And I have experience in studying phenomena in heavy ions collisons, which is a typically *complex system*.
+And I have experience in studying phenomena in heavy ions collisions, which is a typically *complex system*.
 (Now looking for PhD positions in 2021.)

 interests:
 - High energy nuclear physics